shreyasrkarthik/just-one-place/README.md

-# Just One Place - Location-Based Recommendations
+# VibePick - One Perfect Recommendation

-A smart location-based recommendation app that finds the perfect place based on your mood and location.
+Stop scrolling through endless options.
+VibePick gives you exactly one perfect recommendation based on your mood and location.

 ## ✨ Features